AriMeron/Game/README.md

 **Monetization**
 - We will have targeted ads depending on which side you choose to play.
 Choosing republican, for example, will result in more cigarette/viagra ads, while choosing democrat will result in more ads for soy products and cuckolding.
+- Ads will usually be placed in the paintings in the white house.
 - Xi JingPing mains will be sold to China.

+**Game modes**
+- There will be the classics, such as Team Deathmatch, Capture the i̶n̶c̶r̶i̶m̶i̶n̶a̶t̶i̶n̶g̶ ̶e̶v̶i̶d̶e̶n̶c̶e̶ flag, etc.
+- There will also be Storm the Capitol, a twist on Control point.
+One side will have to breach a set of points outside and inside the capitol building assisted by friendly NPCS, and the other will have to defend the capitol alongside police officers.

 ## Audio

 **Background Music:**
 - The Star Spangled Banner will play as looped background audio, adding to the immersive experience.
 - Other tracks may include things like Hail to the Chief, Fortunate son, or a loop of the guitar solo from free bird.
-- There may be soundtracks for when one team wins, such as communist songs for the democrats and facist songs for the republicans.

 **Weapon Sounds:**
 - Guns will produce realistic firing sounds, enhancing the action.